Insight-deviler/GPA-Calculator/README.md

 Non identifiable data is only collected when the user reports error or crashes that occur in the app

-You can give feedback or request me to delete these data through this email:
+You can give feedback or request me to delete these data through insightagri10@gmail.com

-(email)=(insightagri10@gmail.com)

 Your mail id will not be shared or used in any way.